SuleimanFarah/sunpy/AIA-Image-Calibration-(aia_prep).md

 The affline transform used in the SSWIDL routine is in the IDL [ROT](http://www.astro.washington.edu/docs/idl/cgi-bin/getpro/library32.html?ROT) routine.
 This uses a [bi-cubic convolution interpolation](http://en.wikipedia.org/wiki/Bicubic_interpolation#Bicubic_convolution_algorithm) method (by default in aia_prep.pro [with a interpolation parameter a = -0.5]).
 To maintain compatibility with the SSWIDL routine this method of interpolation for the affline transform was coded into a C-API extension and pushed into SunPy under the map.rotate() method in [PR #288](https://github.com/sunpy/sunpy/pull/288), along with support for the bilinear method supported with IDL's ROT.

 The affline transform method in [scipy](http://docs.scipy.org/doc/scipy/reference/generated/scipy.ndimage.interpolation.affine_transform.html) is also supported, as a fall back in the case of no C-API extention, however this will not generate exactly the same results as the default SSWIDL aia_prep code.

+## SunPy Conversion
+SunPy uses `maps' as its primary data type for 2D data.
+So the SunPy equlavalent of aia_prep is designed to be used on maps, it has been developed to use the map attributes instead of raw fits header access.
+The affline transform code, as already mentioned is in map.rotate() with the C code under sunpy.image.Crotate.
+The actual aiaprep routine is under sunpy.instr.sdo.aia.aiaprep and will take a map and return a calibrated map.
+(Note: name change to aiaprep to better fit with Sunpy naming convention)

+## Testing and SSWIDL Comparison